lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 In my experience, the simplest approach to continuos integration is [trunk based development](https://trunkbaseddevelopment.com/) in a monorepo.

-In other words, I think you can't actually do continuos integration in a polyrepo setup.
+In other words, I don't think you can actually do continuos integration in a polyrepo setup.

 ## Changes, changes, changes

+### Atomicity

 ### Continuos deployment

+### Small is easy, big is possible

 ### Auto-generation

 ### Increased visibility

-### Atomicity

-### Small is easy, big is possible

 ## A rant about build tools